phpzio/translatepress/readme.txt

 https://www.youtube.com/watch?v=pUlYisvBm8g

-= Multilingual & Translation Features =
+== Multilingual & Translation Features ==

 * Translate all your website content directly from the front-end, in a friendly user interface (translation displayed in real-time).
 * Fully compatible with all themes and plugins
 * Live preview of your translated pages, as you edit your translations.
+* [Image translation](https://translatepress.com/docs/image-translation/?utm_source=wp.org&utm_medium=tp-description-page&utm_campaign=TPFree) support, allowing you to [translate images, sliders and other media](https://translatepress.com/translate-images-in-wordpress/?utm_source=wp.org&utm_medium=tp-description-page&utm_campaign=TPFree).
 * Support for both manual and automatic translation (via Google Translate)
-* Ability to translate dynamic strings (gettext) added by WordPress, plugins and themes.
+* Ability to [translate dynamic strings](https://translatepress.com/translate-dynamic-strings-wordpress/?utm_source=wp.org&utm_medium=tp-description-page&utm_campaign=TPFree) (gettext) added by WordPress, plugins and themes.
 * Integrates with Google Translate, allowing you to set up Automatic Translation using your own Google API key.
 * Translate larger html blocks by merging strings into translation blocks.
 * Select specific html blocks for translation using the css class **translation-block**. `<p class="translation-block">Translate <em>everything</em> inside</p>`
 * Place language switchers anywhere using shortcode **[language-switcher]**, WP menu item or as a floating dropdown.
 * Editorial control allowing you to publish your language only when all your translations are done
 * Conditional display content shortcode based on language [trp_language language="en_US"] English content only [/trp_language]
-* Possibility to edit gettext strings from themes and plugins from english to english, without adding another language.
+* Possibility to [edit gettext strings](https://translatepress.com/edit-plugin-strings/?utm_source=wp.org&utm_medium=tp-description-page&utm_campaign=TPFree) from themes and plugins from english to english, without adding another language.
 Basically a string-replace functionality.
 * Translation Block feature in which you can translate multiple html elements together
-* Native **Gutenberg** support
+* Native **Gutenberg** support, so you can easily [translate Gutenberg blocks](https://translatepress.com/translate-gutenberg-blocks-in-wordpress/?utm_source=wp.org&utm_medium=tp-description-page&utm_campaign=TPFree)
+* Out of the box [WooCommerce](https://translatepress.com/translate-woocommerce-products-translatepress/?utm_source=wp.org&utm_medium=tp-description-page&utm_campaign=TPFree) compatibility

 Note: this WordPress translation plugin uses the Google Translation API to translate the strings on your site.
 This feature can be enabled or disabled according to your preferences.